Autoinjector: History

-Automatic syringes are known since the 1910s, and many spring-loaded devices with needle protectors were patented in the first half of the 20th century, but it was not until 1970s when they became economically feasible to mass-produce (simple syrettes were used instead before).
+Automatic syringes have existed since the 1910s, and many spring-loaded devices with needle protectors were patented in the first half of the 20th century.
+But it was not until 1970s when they became economically feasible to mass-produce (simple syrettes were used instead before).
 In 2023 an open source autoinjector was developed that could be digitally replicated with a low cost desktop 3D printer.
 It was tested against the then current standard (ISO 11608–1:2022) for needle-based injection systems and found to cost less than mass manufactured systems.